compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

   ```

 * **Instalation without devtools**
-Install all dependencies, download *PipeMaster* and install the package from a local file.
-You can do all of this inside the R console.
-You may need to check for the latest version and change it in the code bellow <PipeMaster-0.2.1.tar.gz>.
+Install all dependencies, download *PipeMaster* and install the package from my github.
+You can do all of this inside the R console using the code below.
+You may need to check for the latest version and change it in the appropriate line <PipeMaster-0.2.1.tar.gz>.

   ```